 Cherry Creek Park has fees, including park passes, dog off-leash area pass, camping fees (reservation required), group camping, and facilities (amphitheater).

-- Camping Fee – Cherry Creek Park offers year-round camping.
+- Camping Fee – All camping in Colorado State Parks now require a reservation.
+Cherry Creek Park offers year-round camping.
 Campsites are reserved over the phone (1-800-244-5613) or on the Official Colorado State Park Camp Reservation website.
 A basic campsite is $28.00/night.
 It is important to note that camping fees do not include the cost of a daily park pass, which is necessary while camping.

 Entering Cherry Creek State Park